 Members of the Management Board are appointed by the Supervisory Board for a maximum term of five years.
-The Management Board of Powerland AG currently comprises three members appointed by the Supervisory Board for a period not exceeding five years ending 21 February 2016 for the Chairman of the Management Board and not more than three years ending 21 February 2014 for Yongliang Guo and Qingsheng Cai.
+The Management Board of Powerland AG currently consists of one member appointed by the Supervisory Board for a period not exceeding five years and ending 21 February 2016 for the Chairman of the Management Board.

 Reappointment or extension of the term, for a maximum of five years in each case, is permissible upon a resolution of the Supervisory Board that may be adopted not earlier than one year prior to the expiration of the current term of office.
-The SupervisoryBoard may revoke the appointment of a Management Board member prior to the expiration of its term for good cause, such as for gross breach of fiduciary duties or if the Annual General Meeting adopts a no-confidence resolution in relation to the Management Board member in question.
+The Supervisory Board may revoke the appointment of a Management Board member prior to the expiration of its term for good cause, such as for gross breach of fiduciary duties or if the Annual General Meeting adopts a no-confidence resolution in relation to the Management Board member in question.